 A community health centre located 20 minutes north of beautiful Pemberton, BC is looking for an experienced Clinical Counsellor/Facilitator to join their collaborative team and provide individual and group counselling, advocacy, and educational workshops that will assist community members in wellness.

-Offers a competitive salary with a comprehensive benefits package, the opportunity for a flexible schedule and a moving allowance for the right out of town candidate.
-Ideally suited for someone with related experience and a Masters Degree in counselling who can engage and build safe, trusting relationships with staff and community members.
+Offering a competitive salary with a comprehensive benefits package, the opportunity for a flexible schedule and a moving allowance for the right out of town candidate.
+Ideally suited for someone with related experience, a Masters Degree in counselling and RCC registration, who can engage and build safe, trusting relationships with staff and community members.

 About Pemberton, BC: